 Pulp Fiction became an instant classic when it was released in 1994 and revolutionized the gangster-movie genre with its mix of raw violence and bubblegum pop supported by outstanding actors and perfectly crafted dialogues.
-Twenty years after Quentin Tarantino’s masterpiece has not aged a bit and we thought we’d show our gratitude for all the wonderful hours we spent watching it over and over again by summarizing its filming locations and itinerary on LegendaryTrips!
+Twenty-five years later Quentin Tarantino’s masterpiece has not aged a bit and we thought we’d show our gratitude for all the wonderful hours we spent watching it over and over again by summarizing its filming locations and itinerary on LegendaryTrips!

-Pulp Fiction is an all-Los Angeles tale taking place in Hollywood, Beverly Hills, Hawthorne, Pasadena, San Fernando Valley, Canoga Park, Culver City and Glendale: the perfect itinerary if you ever go to Los Angeles.
+Pulp Fiction is an all-Los Angeles tale taking place in Hollywood, Beverly Hills, Hawthorne, Pasadena, San Fernando Valley, Canoga Park, Culver City, and Glendale: the perfect itinerary if you ever go to Los Angeles.

 Hawthorne Grill, 13763 Hawthorne Boulevard, Hawthorne, Los Angeles

 Pulp Fiction starts with Pumpkin (Tim Roth) and Honey Bunny (Amanda Plummer), a couple of petty criminals, discussing how it became too dangerous to rob liquor stores and the likes nowadays.
-After a brief discussion they come to the conclusion that the diner where they are currently having breakfast at is the ideal place for a robbery as the manager and employees won't oppose any resistance.
+After a brief discussion, they come to the conclusion that the diner where they are currently having breakfast is the ideal place for a robbery as the manager and employees won’t oppose any resistance.

 Pumpkin: All right, everybody be cool, this is a robbery!